ppy/osu-wiki/news/2022/2022-07-25-project-loved-july-2022.md

 - [osu!catch](https://osu.ppy.sh/community/forums/posts/8694721)
 - [osu!mania](https://osu.ppy.sh/community/forums/posts/8694720)

-Before getting into this month's picks, we want to give thanks to [Pachiru](https://osu.ppy.sh/users/2850983) for his effort in coordinating Project Loved throughout 2021 and 2022 — there were many rounds where this whole shebang would have ground to a halt if he hadn't been there to maintain the project, contact mappers, keep everything on schedule, and make these announcements.
+Before getting into this month's picks, we want to give thanks to ::Pachiru::{ user-id=2850983 } for his effort in coordinating Project Loved throughout 2021 and 2022 — there were many rounds where this whole shebang would have ground to a halt if he hadn't been there to maintain the project, contact mappers, keep everything on schedule, and make these announcements.
 He recently stopped working on Loved, but in all likelihood he'll still be a familiar face around mapping, modding, and moderation.

 In other news, the osu! captains of Project Loved have some important updates to share: